nguyencong1227/nguyencong1227/README.md

 ## :sassy_man:  About me
-- :school: I am a `Junior` at Faculty of Computers & Informatics at Suez Canal University
+- :school: I am a `Sophomore` at Phenikaa University
 - :trophy: `ACPC` Finalist 2021
 - :technologist: I love using Software as a solution for every `Problem`
 - :computer: I am a competitive programmer mainly at `Codeforces`